tkalman/rdawg-pidinst__white-paper/white-paper/metadata-schema.rst

 `Name`
   The name by which this instrument is known.
-It should preferably be meaningful within the organization that manages it.
+It should preferably be meaningful and unique within the organization that manages it.

 `Owner`
   The organization or individual that manages the instrument.
 This